 Market competition density.
 A specialized consulting firm in a niche industry faces less AI competition than a CRM platform competing with Salesforce, HubSpot, and 30 other credible tools.
 More competitive categories require stronger corroboration, more content depth, and more time before citations become consistent.

 Publishing cadence and content freshness.
-First Answer's research (February 2025) finds that "businesses that publish weekly content, actively manage reviews, and continuously update structured data see results 2–3x faster than those who work in sporadic bursts."
-AEO is not a one-time publication event — it is a sustained content operation.
+First Answer’s research (February 2025) finds that “businesses that publish weekly content, actively manage reviews, and continuously update structured data see results 2-3x faster than those who work in sporadic bursts.”
+AEO is not a one-time publication event.
+It is a sustained content operation.
 Consistent weekly or biweekly publishing builds topical authority faster than equivalent volume published in a burst and then left static.

 How is AEO different from SEO in terms of timeline?